Ramen vs. Pho | Both Noodles with Broth, But a World of Difference

 Saigon serves a Southern Vietnamese pho that has a sweeter broth and thinner noodles.
-Garnishes like basil, bean sprouts and coriander are added.
+Garnishes like basil, bean sprouts, and coriander are added.

 Pho can also be distinguished due to its meat content.
 For instance:

-- or add beef which would make it pho bo
+- Adding beef makes it pho bo

-- you can also add fish and it would be called pho ca
+- Adding fish makes it pho ca

 Ramen Dish Varieties

 The two main types of ramen are domestic and Chinese.
 These differ in both their soup base and their meat content.

 - Shoyu ramen: Also known as “soy sauce” ramen, this dish has a rich soy sauce base and springy, curly noodles.
 Toppings include thinly sliced pork, scallions, green onions, fish cakes, and a soft-boiled egg.